 The bridge was constructed when the existing rail line from Melbourne to Bairnsdale extended to Orbost.
 This 97km Bairnsdale to Orbost extension made its way through the rugged terrain of East Gippsland.
 This section of railway was to have been the most difficult rail project undertaken in Victoria due to the surrounding dense bushland.
-The bridge serviced the line for over 60 years until damaged by bushfire in 1980.
+The wooden trestle bridge serviced the line for over 60 years until damaged by bushfire in 1980.
 The bridge was repaired and the services resumed.

 Stony Creek Trestle Bridge is a hidden Gem

-There is car parking available at either end of the bridge.
+There is car parking available at either end of this amazing Gippsland tourist attraction.
 Toilets are on site and there is a picnic table located just off to the side of the car park.
 The Stony Creek Trestle Bridge is one of those finds that only happen when you take the chance to turn off the highway, to ask yourself why don’t we follow that little sign on the side of the road?
-Gippsland is full of little treasures like this waiting to be discovered.
+Gippsland is full of little treasures like this waiting to be discovered by you!